 For Abnormal Results

-Regardless of source of kits, HPB's programme coordinators will contact patients with abnormal results directly to schedule a follow-up appointment at the respective participating Assessment Centres for colorectal cancer assessment .
+CHAS GPs should provide patients with appropriate counselling and encourage patients to attend their follow-up appointments, which will be scheduled by HPB's programme coordinators.
+Programme coordinators will contact patients with abnormal results directly to schedule a follow-up appointment at the respective participating Assessment Centres for colorectal cancer assessment .
 CHAS GPs should not make appointments to the Assessment Centres for patients who did their screening under SFL (i.e. used FIT kits ordered from HPB's appointed vendor), regardless of CHAS/PG/MG status.
-However, CHAS GPs should provide patients with appropriate counselling and encourage patients to attend their follow-up appointment.

 Refer to HPB's Referral Pathway for Patients with Abnormal FIT Results.

-Breast cancer screening can be done at any one of the SFL Breast Cancer screening centres and patient should make an appointment with the screening centre before visiting.
+Breast cancer screening can be done at any one of the SFL Breast Cancer screening centres and patients should make an appointment with the screening centre before visiting.

 GPs should remind patients to bring the hardcopy referral form to their mammography appointment.
 After the patient has been screened, the breast cancer screening centre will mail the screening results back to the patient within 4-6 weeks.
 If a referral form was provided by the referring GP and presented by the patient upon registration for screening, the screening results will also be mailed to the referring GP.
 Otherwise, GPs can also view patients' results in NEHR.